European shares hit lowest since Sept 2013 as banks extend falls

 By Atul Prakash and Danilo Masoni

-level in more than two years as worries about the impact on
+more than two years with worries about the impact on banks of

 "The mood is clearly negative.
 What is needed is a strong